Melville, New York: Road

-The Long Island Expressway and Northern State Parkway, two of Long Island's busiest highways and major points of entry in and out of New York City, pass through Melville.
-NY Route 110 also runs through Melville.
+The Long Island Expressway and Northern State Parkway – two of Long Island's busiest highways and major points of entry in and out of New York City – pass through Melville.
+New York State Route 110 also runs through Melville.

 Rail

-Until 1927, Melville was served by the Huntington Railroad's streetcar line, which ran along what today is NY Route 110 and has now been replaced by the S1 bus.
+Until 1927, Melville was served by the Huntington Railroad's streetcar line, which ran along what today is New York State Route 110 and has now been replaced by the S1 bus.
 The closest rail line is the LIRR's Main Line to Ronkonkoma and Greenport, but the closest station on that line is Pinelawn, which only provides weekend service.
-Huntington station in Huntington is the closest full service station.
+Huntington station in the hamlet of Huntington Station is the closest full service station.

 Bus

 Melville's primary mode of public transit is the 1 bus run by Suffolk County Transit.
-Route 1 runs up and down Route 110 seven days a week and connects to two Long Island Railroad branches north and south of Melville.
+Route 1 runs up and down NY 110 seven days a week and connects to two Long Island Rail Road branches north and south of Melville.
 The "Suffolk Clipper" express bus service also serves the numerous business parks in South Melville during weekdays.

-A park and ride and carpool parking lot with a bus shelter exists adjacent to the north of the LIE, but long-distance bus service to and from there is either highly occasional or nonexistent.
+A park and ride and carpool parking lot with a bus shelter exists adjacent to the north of the Long Island Expressway, but long-distance bus service to and from there is either highly occasional or nonexistent.
 The parking lot is still used by carpool commuters, but also attracts some illicit activity.

+Emergency services

-Fire protection
+Fire

-Melville is protected by the Melville Volunteer Fire Department.
-Established in 1947, it handles all emergencies, including fires, heavy rescues and extrications, emergency ambulances, hazmat, and other related tasks.
+Melville is protected by the Melville Fire District.
+Established in 1947, the volunteer fire department handles all emergencies – including fires, heavy rescues and extrications, emergency ambulances, hazmat, and other related tasks.
 The fire department responds to more than 3,500 alarms annually and provides continuous service on an annual budget of $1.5 million.

+Police

+Police protection within Melville is provided by the Suffolk County Police Department's Second Precinct.